Torraville93/CS3716/README.md

 Michelle Croke,
 Tyson Duffenais

-To run Implentation 1 test:
+To run what we have as of our Implementation 2:
+Run the SystemUI.java class to test the System.

-All classes are used by the system, a testing class named 'test.java' was created to test the features and to debug any problems.
+All classes are used by the system, we have two testing classes named 'GeneratorTest.java' and 'ParameterStratTest.java' for personal tests to debug any problems with our group-generating strategies.
-Run the test.java class to test the System.
-Still have a bug where the final group does not get displayed.
+As of now, our ResponseUI (for students to respond) doesn't actually add a student response because we haven't implemented users.
+However, we call a method to simulate students responding instead.
+If the code commented out in QuestionsUI.java (for instructor to add questions) is changed, our QuestionsUI will open a ResponseUI for each student since it isn't multithreaded.
+The lines in question are as follows:

+				//For each student, open ResponseUI to get their responses
+				//Would ideally have a thread for each student instead.
+//				for(Student student: system.students){
+//					rUI = new ResponseUI(system, student);
+//					rUI.setVisible(true);
+//				}

+        rUI = new ResponseUI(system);
+				rUI.setVisible(true);